rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 v3.6
 >Fixed a bug in books.ini handling that caused not all books to be loaded
 >Fixed several different minor bugs that may theoretically cause unstable crashes
->Changed the way get_script function works: now returns proper scriptID (line number in scripts.lst)
+>Changed the way get_script function works: now returns a proper scriptID (line number in scripts.lst)
->Fixed set_script function to make it accept proper scriptID, execute map_enter by default, and create proper script types for given object
+>Fixed set_script function to make it accept a proper scriptID, execute map_enter_p_proc by default, and create proper script types for the given object
 >Fixed set_self function again (hopefully)
 >Fixed AllowUnsafeScripting not being in the [Debugging] section of ddraw.ini